 Grand Prix First Overall Champions

-Awards the male and female who have the most first place overall finishes in GP races.
+This award is determined based on the male and female who have the most first place overall finishes in GP races.
 They will be recognized as the Grand Prix First Overall Champions.

 Tie Breaker Policy